 Tickets to the Blues

 As is often the case in England, it takes some extra work (and money) to get tickets to Chelsea.
-There are hardly any tickets in the general sale, so in principle you do need a membership, which is on top of the already not cheap ticket price.
+There are hardly any tickets in the general sale, so in principle, you do need a membership, which is added on top of the already not cheap ticket price.
 However, there are exceptions where you also have a chance without a membership: Cup matches against clubs from lower divisions and matches in the group stage of the Champions League.

 How to get there